Quang2003-SpicyCarrot/R_projects/Project 1 - Dawson Steward Analytics/README.md

+by: Quang Dong Nguyen
+provided by: Western Sydney University

 # Project Tasks - Dawson Steward Analytics

 Your company, Dawson Steward Analytics, a consultancy firm specialised in AI analytics is tasked by a retail chain in the northern hemisphere to analyse their sales data.
 The data are contained in three different
 sets: